Jump to content

 • May my family accompany me?

-• What measures will the MSB take should something happen during an assignment?
+• What measures will MSB take should something happen during an assignment?

 Should something happen during an assignment, the measures taken will be adapted to the specific incident.
-If a team from the MSB is on assignment, it is the team leader who decides what measures will be taken.
-If you go on secondment, it is your supervisor who is responsible for your safety.
+If a team from MSB is on assignment, it is the team leader who decides what measures will be taken.

 • What can I do to increase my chances of being re-selected for an assignment?

 Make sure that the information registered on MyPages is continuously updated by adding details of new areas of expertise, training courses and experience.
-Also update your contact details when they change so that the MSB will be able to contact you when we receive requests that match your profile.
+Also update your contact details when they change so that we will be able to contact you with interest inquiries.

-If you change your job while you are registered on the MSB Roster, you should talk to your new employer about your commitment to MSB.
+If you changes jobs while e registered on the MSB Field Staff Roster, you should talk to your new employer about your commitment to MSB.

 Go back to the top